golang/dep/docs/the-solver.md

 Go 1.4 introduced [import comments](https://golang.org/cmd/go/#hdr-Import_path_checking), which allow a package to specify the import path that must be used when addressing it.
 For example, `import "github.com/golang/net/dict"` would point to a valid package, but because [it uses an import comment](https://github.com/golang/net/blob/42fe2e1c20de1054d3d30f82cc9fb5b41e2e3767/dict/dict.go#L7) to enforce that it must be imported as `golang.org/x/net/dict`, dep would reject any project attempting to import it directly through its github address.

-**Remediation:** Because most projects are consistent about their import comment use over time, this issue typically only occurs when adding a new dependency or attempting to revive an older project.
-However, if you do encounter it, your only recourse is to change the code by fixing the offending import paths.
-If the offending import paths are in a dependency, not your/the current project, that may entail forking the dependency.
+Because most projects are consistent about their import comment use over time, this issue typically only occurs when adding a new dependency or attempting to revive an older project.

+**Remediation:** change the code by fixing the offending import paths.
+If the offending import paths are not in the current project and you don't directly control the dependency, you'll have to fork and fix it yourself, then use `source` to point to your fork.

 ### Import path casing